ymikhailov/pygame-warmup/README.md

 ```

-## How to setup virtul environment
+## How to setup virtual environment

 Prerequisites:
 - python3